delphicventurescode/PACOSPERANTO1__pacosperanto_repo__public/README.md

 Q2.
 [Question from A R] What do partoprenantoj, or participants, in the Pacosperanto Project have to do?

 Ans.
 All that is required of participants is to record a 7-to-10-minute Prelego (talk).
 We also offer coaching and advice to help you optimize your preparation time, and delivering the talk itself takes no more than 10 minutes.
-It will take no more than three hours of your time, in total.
+It should take no more than three hours of your time, in total.

 [+]
 ## INFORMO / INFORMATION